w4111/hw2-f22/README.md

 * Supply(**storeid**, **g_id**)

 For each of the following relational algebra expressions, first describe its meaning.
 Second, translate the expression to SQL.
-Make sure your SQL can be executed.
+Make sure your SQL can be executed in Postgres.

 1. π<sub>storeid, s_name</sub>(σ<sub>employee_number<=100 or city = "New York"</sub>(Store))